How Much Do You Charge For A Consultation?

 How Long Will My Hearing Take?

 Court hearings are run by a docket system.
 This means that several cases are scheduled for the same time.
 There is no set time for your specific case.
-How long your hearing will take depends on a number of factors: the county, the type of case, the number of cases on the docket, the number of cases ahead of you on the docket, the judge, etc. Cases are taken up one by one, there is no way to jump the line.
+The length of time your hearing will take depends on a number of factors: the county, the type of case, the number of cases on the docket, the number of cases ahead of you on the docket, the judge, etc. Cases are taken up one by one, there is no way to jump the line.
 Depending on the day a hearing can be fairly quick or quite lengthy.

 If you have an Ada County or Canyon County misdemeanor case typically you will be in and out of the courtroom in an hour or less.
 Felony cases can take much longer: you should plan for 1- 2.5 hours.